 We regularly hold guided quiet days throughout spring and autumn.
 Led by Susan Mansfield, they are an opportunity to step outside the norms of daily life and engage with your spirituality.
 Susan uses topics such as “Time Out for Work”, “Who Am I, Who is God?”, and “My Peace I Leave with You” to bring out inner conversations to enable you to connect with your spiritual side.

 Days usually contain a mixture of guided reflection and quiet time with space for thought, creativity, and rest.
 Lunch is provided.

 More quiet days coming soon!
-The next quiet days are on the 27th October and 8th December.
+The next quiet day is 8th December.

 Susan Mansfield is a Scottish poet, playwright, and journalist.